 Living off the grid in Quebec is legal, and the local authorities offer generous incentives for renewable energy.
 Quebec’s education system is one of the best in the country, although you can still homeschool your children if you live off the grid in a remote area.
 The local homeschooling laws are fairly strict so make sure to follow the recommendations of the local authorities.

 Quebec is Canada’s economic powerhouse and the local infrastructure is fairly well maintained.
 In the southern parts of the province, you will have no issue with road access, but the lack of roads in the northern parts might become problematic.
-Generally speaking, if the area where you want to live off the grids doesn’t have road access and you will have to fly in everything, then this area is not good for off grid living as the cost of transportation will get you broke.
+Generally speaking, if the area where you want to live off the grid doesn’t have road access and you will have to fly in everything, then this area is not good for off grid living as the cost of transportation will get you broke.

 The price of land and property in Quebec is higher than the national average, not only due to the high population density but also because this is the richest region in the entire country.
 Near the bigger cities, you will find it extremely difficult to buy a cheap homestead or a plot of land, although with some luck you could do it.

 The cost of living in Quebec is high, and that is putting it mildly.
-Most people who live and work in this province have fairly high paying jobs, so if you come from another province or from the US then you will have to save up quite a bit.
+Most people who live and work in this province have fairly high-paying jobs, so if you come from another province or from the US then you will have to save up quite a bit.
 The good news is that the cost of living is not high due to inaccessibility but due to the high population density, and due to the economic stability of the region.

 Quebec’s unemployment rate is at 5.1% which is well below the national average of 6.9%.
 The minimum wage is 12.50 CAD which is around the same as in the neighboring provinces.
 The biggest industries are mining, agriculture, forestry, renewable energy, manufacturing, and tourism.

-Quebec is prone to having storms, floods, landslides, earthquakes, and wildfires.
+Quebec is prone to storms, floods, landslides, earthquakes, and wildfires.
 Overall when it comes to natural disasters this province is one of the safest ones, the most commonly occurring natural disasters are storms, although these are more frequent in the northern parts of the province than in the southern parts.